toiletbril/zest/README.md

-# zest
+# Zest

-Custom web-server with minimal dependencies.
-Rust is still high level as heck though...
+Small web-server with minimal dependencies.

 The goal is an ability to dynamically stream music files from a folder and it's subfolders, and to extend my knowledge and maybe to use this as my own server :3c.

 ## TODO
 - HttpResponse.
 - Partial content?
+- kill() for ThreadPool

+Logger
     - Add RepeatFlag to toiletcli
+    - Verbose mode
+    - Flush to file
+    - Date